 As for the property crime rate, Dallas/Fort Worth comes in at 2,471 per 100,000 residents.
 This is also lower than Houston, which is 2,918, but actually higher than Chicago and Philadelphia, at 2,056 and 2,166, respectively.

 So while the current crime rate is higher than city officials would like, it is significantly lower than in years past.
 In 2002, for example, the property crime rate in the city of Dallas was 5,196 per 100,000 people, more than double the rate in the most recently available statistics.

 Violent crime was also the highest during that same time period, topping out at 6,987 per 100,000 in 2001.
 This statistical area improved dramatically in the decade-and-a-half since that high water mark, with the rate coming it at only 359 per 100,000 in 2016.

 Turning to the murder rate, this figure comes in at 12.5 per 100,000 residents, which puts the city in the 25th position of deadliest cities in the United States.
 Rapes, robberies and other violent crimes all rank higher in the Dallas/Fort Worth metropolitan area than their respective national averages.

 As such, the chance of being of victim of crime in Dallas is much higher than in most of the United States.
 So precaution is advised in and near the Dallas/Fort Worth metropolitan area.

 And if you have been a victim of crime, or suspect you could become a victim, hiring a bodyguard an/or experienced private investigator is certainly an option to consider.

 Why Hire Dallas Security or a Private Investigator?

-And remember that it’s better to be safe than sorry, especially when it comes to personal safety.
+And remember, as recommended by one of our Dallas PI team, it’s better to be safe than sorry, especially when it comes to personal safety.